Joelant05/stargazers/README.md

 ### Starfield

 When entering a starfield you must search for the **Magical Star** and look at it with the spyglass.
 This will cause the star to fall down to the ground.
+As an added ambient effect, you will see comets shooting through space while in a starfield.

 ![incomplete starfield screenshot](./images/starfield.png)